-Whether it’s blackberries and earl grey in Blackberry Infused Earl Grey Iced Tea.
-Or a peachy bourbon tea cocktail like the Peach Tea Bourbon Smash the steps are the same and the results are outstanding.
+It’s the same easy homemade iced tea method I created using blackberries and earl grey tea in Blackberry Infused Earl Grey Iced Tea recipe.
+And have used using many different ones ever since.
+Like this peachy bourbon tea cocktail the Peach Tea Bourbon Smash .
+The steps are the same and the results are always outstanding.

-Simply smash fruit with sugar and tea.
-Then steep with hot water.
+- Simply smash fruit with sugar and tea.

 This recipe makes a large 8-serving pitcher, but can easily be cut in half for a smaller crowd or doubled for a party.

 Store raspberry tea refrigerated for up to three days.

 How to serve

 Serve the bright pink sweet tea simply poured over ice.

 Or make an iced raspberry latte by turning this homemade tea recipe into a pink tea latte!
 Just a drizzle of cream, coconut milk or milk of your choice makes a delicious creamy bright pink drink.

 Top with sparkling water for a creamy homemade tea spritzer.